Follow Us On:

-The Harappans lived in cities and had a well organized trade and craft activities.
-They also had a script which we have been so far not able to decipher.
-However around 1900 BC these cities began to decline.
-A number of rural settlements appeared afterwards.
-These rural settlements show continuity of certain Harappan elements.
-Around the same time we find archaeological evidence of the arrival of new people known as Aryans or Indo-Aryans on the outskirts of the Harappan region.
-The age they owned is know in history as the age of Vedic Aryans or the Rigvedic period.
-In other words, we know more about the Aryan culture that effectively “re founded” Indian civilization around 1500 B.C.E.
+The Harappans lived in cities and had well-organized trade and craft activities.
+They also had a script that we have been so far not able to decipher.
+However, around 1900 BC these cities began to decline.
+A number of rural settlements appeared afterward.
+These rural settlements show the continuity of certain Harappan elements.
+Around the same time, we find archaeological evidence of the arrival of new people known as Aryans or Indo-Aryans on the outskirts of the Harappan region.
+The age they owned is known in history as the age of Vedic Aryans of the Rigvedic period.
+In other words, we know more about the Aryan culture that effectively “refounded” Indian civilization around 1500 B.C.E.
 Yet unlike Indus civilization, it was not urban and left neither city ruins nor substantial artifacts beyond tools, weapons, and pottery.
 Virtually our only source of knowledge about ancient Aryan life is the words of the Vedas, the Aryan sacred texts—hence we know the culture as “Vedic.”
 Careful studies have shown that the Vedic texts reflect two stages of development in terms of literature as well as social and cultural evolution.
 The Rigveda which is the oldest Vedic text reflects one stage of social and cultural development whereas the other three Vedas reflect another stage.
 The first stage is known as the Rigvedic period or Early Vedic period and the later stage is known as the Later Vedic period.
 The age of the Early Vedic period corresponds with the date of the composition of the Rigvedic hymns.
 This date has been fixed between 1500 BC and 1000 BC.

-The early Vedic Aryans lived in the area known as sapta-sindhu meaning area of seven rivers.
+The early Vedic Aryans lived in the area known as sapta-sindhu meaning an area of seven rivers.
 This area largely covers the northwestern part of South Asia up to river Yamuna.
-The seven rivers included Sindhu, Vitasta (Jhelum), Asikni (Chenab), Parushni (Ravi), Vipash (Beas), Shutudri (Sutlej) and the Sarasvati.
-In this area the Rigvedic people lived, fought battles, grazed their herds of cattle and other domesticated animals.
+The seven rivers included Sindhu, Vitasta (Jhelum), Asikni (Chenab), Parushni (Ravi), Vipash (Beas), Shutudri (Sutlej), and the Sarasvati.
+In this area, the Rigvedic people lived, fought battles, grazed their herds of cattle and other domesticated animals.
 Gradually moving eastward, they came to occupy eastern U.P.
 (Kosala) and north Bihar (Videha) during the Later Vedic period.
-Here they came into contact with the people who spoke languages different from their own and were living in this area for long.
+Here they came into contact with the people who spoke languages different from their own and were living in this area for a long.
 The early Vedic Aryans were pastoralists.
-Cattle rearing were their main occupation.
-They reared cattle, sheep, goats, and horses for purposes of milk, meat and hides.
+Cattle rearing was their main occupation.
+They reared cattle, sheep, goats, and horses for purposes of milk, meat, and hides.
 We arrive at this conclusion after analyzing the literary evidence in the Rigveda.
 A large number of words are derived from the word go meaning cow.
-A wealthy person was known as gomat and the daughter called duhitri which means one who milks the cow.
-The word gaveshana literally means search for cows, but it also means battle since many battles were fought over cattle.
+A wealthy person was known as gomat and the daughter was called duhitri which means one who milks the cow.
+The word gaveshana means a search for cows, but it also means battle since many battles were fought over cattle.

 The cows were thought of as providers of everything.
-Prayers are offered for increase in the number of cattle.
-All the above and many more references show that cattle breeding were the most important economic activity of the Rigvedic Aryans.
-However, this is not to suggest that the early Vedic people had no knowledge of agriculture.
+Prayers are offered for an increase in the number of cattle.
+All the above and many more references show that cattle breeding was the most important economic activity of the Rigvedic Aryans.
+However, this is not to suggest that the early Vedic people did not know about agriculture.
 The evidence for agriculture in comparison with pastoral activities in the early portions is meager and mostly late insertions.
 A few references show that they had knowledge of agriculture and practiced it to supplement their food requirements.
 They produced yava (modern jau or barley), which was rather a generic word for cereals.

 Apart from cattle-rearing and small-scale cultivation, people were engaged in many other economic activities.
-Hunting, carpentry, tanning, weaving, chariot-making, metal smeltry etc. were some such activities.
+Hunting, carpentry, tanning, weaving, chariot-making, metal smeltery etc. were some such activities.
 The products of these activities were exchanged through barter.
-However, cows were the most favoured medium of exchange.
-The priests received cows, horses and gold ornaments as fees for performing sacrifices.
+However, cows were the most favored medium of exchange.
+The priests received cows, horses, and gold ornaments as fees for performing sacrifices.
 The family was the basic unit of the Rigvedic society.
 It was patriarchal in nature Monogamy was the usual norm of marriage but the chiefs at times practiced polygamy.

-The Rigvedic society was a simple and largely an egalitarian society.
+The Rigvedic society was simple and largely egalitarian.
 There was no caste division.
-Occupation was not based on birth.
+The occupation was not based on birth.
 Members of a family could adopt different occupations.
 However certain differences did exist during the period.
-Varna or colour was the basis of initial differentiation between the Vedic and non-Vedic people.
+Varna or color was the basis of initial differentiation between the Vedic and non-Vedic people.
 The Vedic people were fair whereas the non-Vedic indigenous people were dark in complexion and spoke a different language.
 Thus the Rigveda mentions arya varna and dasa varna.
 Here dasa has been used in the sense of a group different from the Rigvedic people.
 Later, dasa came to mean a slave.
-Besides, certain practices during this period, such as concentration of larger share of the war booty in the hands of the chiefs and priests resulted in the creation of some inequalities within a tribe during the later part of this Vedic phase.
+Besides, certain practices during this period, such as the concentration of a larger share of the war booty in the hands of the chiefs and priests resulted in the creation of some inequalities within a tribe during the later part of this Vedic phase.

-In nutshell the early Vedic society was tribal and basically egalitarian.
-Clan and kinship relations formed the basis of the society and family was the basic social unit.
-Social divisions based on occupations had started but there was no caste division and their economy was mainly pastoral and cow was the most important form of wealth.
+In nutshell, the early Vedic society was tribal and egalitarian.
+Clan and kinship relations formed the basis of society and family was the basic social unit.
+Social divisions based on occupations had started but there was no caste division and their economy was mainly pastoral and a cow was the most important form of wealth.
 Agriculture had secondary importance in the life of the Early Vedic people.
-The Early Vedic people personified the natural forces, e.g. wind, water, rain, etc. and worshipped them as god.
-They worshipped god not through any abstract philosophical concept but for material gains.
-There was growing importance of sacrifices or yajnas in the Vedic religion.
-In other worlds the period of this age laid the basis for the intellectual development of human beings.
-So this culture is yet to be understood in its true sense in order to seek a reasonable knowledge about this society.
+The Early Vedic people personified the natural forces, e.g. wind, water, rain, etc., and worshipped them as a god.
+They worshipped God not through any abstract philosophical concept but for material gains.
+There was the growing importance of sacrifices or yajnas in the Vedic religion.
+In other words, the period of this age laid the basis for the intellectual development of human beings.
+So this culture is yet to be understood in its true sense to seek reasonable knowledge about this society.